Basco and Mavudis Islands, Batanes, Philippines

 There are no visible signs of construction of a new, deep-water, year-round civilian port facility in this satellite imagery of the Island of Basco.

-Breaking News Update, March 22, 2024, Highland Park, Illinois, USA, Jeffrey Cohen, The Philippines will build the Batanes port with the Philippine Port Authority (PPA) funding.
+Breaking News Update, March 22, 2024: The Philippines will build the Batanes port with the Philippine Port Authority (PPA) funding.
 The United States and Japan will not be supporting the building of the port economically, as stated in Reuters here.
 This is now an internal Philippine matter.

 Batanes County is the northernmost point of the Philippines with a population of 18,000.
 It is a series of islands in the Bashi Channel, an access point into the South China Sea from the Western Pacific, and located approximately 125 miles from the main island of Taiwan.